amaranth-farm/adat-core/README.md

 # adat-core
-FPGA implementation of an ADAT receiver/transmitter using nmigen
+FPGA implementation of an ADAT receiver/transmitter using amaranth HDL

 Status: